phackt/phackt.github.io/_posts/2021-05-12-dnsadmins-group-mitigation.markdown

 Inheritance is disabled on the AdminSDHolder object so that permission changes to the parent objects do not change the permissions of AdminSDHolder.<br><br>
 </p>

-This last sentence makes sense because the security descriptor that is written to protect objects is stored in the ```nTSecurityDescriptor``` attribute on the ```AdminSDHolder``` object in Active Directory.
+This last sentence makes sense because the security descriptor used as a template to protect sensitive groups and users is stored in the ```nTSecurityDescriptor``` attribute from the ```AdminSDHolder``` object in Active Directory.
 The AdminSDHolder object is of class container and has a DN of ```CN=AdminSDHolder,CN=System,<Domain NC DN>```.

 Even if this is not a post about detailing the SDProp mechanism, why is this important ?
-Because this security mechanism called [Security Descriptor Propagator](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/05c8a4b6-43aa-49f7-8c31-df3ac72230f3) (SDProp) aims at cutting any potential control paths to these **Protected Groups** as they are highly privileged.
+Because this security mechanism called [Security Descriptor Propagator](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/05c8a4b6-43aa-49f7-8c31-df3ac72230f3) (SDProp) aims at cutting any potential control paths to these **Protected Users and Groups** as they are highly privileged.

 Unfortunately, DnsAdmins is not targeted by this security mechanism <i class="fa fa-frown-o" aria-hidden="true"></i>.